tsua0002/blockchain_research/research_perspectives.md

 vi) Economy.
 This part is to wonder economic principles in regards of Blockchain development.
 1. Theory
 - What is the actual money theory ?
-(By referenced and different economists)
+(In academic prospective)
 - What is the economy created by Bitcoin ?
 - What is the economy created by Proof of Stake consensus mechanism ?
 - What is the link with numeric economy ?